b-cubed-eu/documentation/guides/code-collaboration.md

 {: #github-flow }
 ## Follow the GitHub flow

-The GitHub flow is an easy-to-adopt practice for code collaboration that MUST be followed for all code contributions to B3 software.
+The GitHub flow is an easy-to-adopt practice for code collaboration that MUST be followed for all code contributions to B-Cubed software.
 It consists of making a **branch**, making changes, creating a **pull request**, addressing review comments, merging the pull request and deleting the branch.
 See [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) for more information, including links to further documentation for all the steps.

 ## Protect the main branch